Hedonic Prices and Quality Adjusted Price Indices Powered by AI: Introduction

 \section{Introduction}

-Economists have developed price index methods to measure how consumers are affected by price changes in the economic environment.
-Some of the most commonly used are price indices are the Laspeyres or Paasche indices.
-These measure changes in the cost of a standardized basket of products between two periods, holding the basket to be equal to the set of products purchased in the initial period (Laspeyres) or the final period (Paasche).
-The two are often combined into what is known as the ideal or the Fisher price index.\footnote{These quantities bound other measures of inflation/deflation based on the expenditure function under certain assumptions; see \cite{diewert1998index} and also \cite{diewertfox2022substitution} for a state-of-art review of price indices.} The Fisher Price Index (FPI) is known to provide an accurate approximation for the true cost of living when the change in prices is small.\footnote{More precisely, it is an exact cost of living for a representative consumer with quadratic utility or expenditure functions, and provides a second-order accurate approximation for any smooth utility or expenditure function under small changes in prices; see \cite{diewert1976exact}.
-Price indices with this property are called superlative indices, with another prominent example being the Tornqvist index, which is used in the work of statistical agencies (see, e.g, \cite{office_of_national_statistics_using_2020}).
-In our analysis, the results using Tornqvist index are numerically very similar to the results obtained using the Fisher index.
-Therefore, all the discussions and results for the Fisher index carry over to the Tornqvist index.
-This assertion applies to the matched (repeat sale) and hedonic versions of the Fisher and Tornqvist indices. }
+Economists and policy-makers rely on price indices, such as the Consumer Price Index (CPI), to measure inflation, consumer welfare, and the cost of living.
+As a result, the methods used to construct price indices warrant considerable attention.
+Two standard methods are the Laspeyres and Paasche indices, which measure changes in the cost of a standardized basket of products between two periods, where the basket is chosen to represent aggregate demand in either the initial period (Laspeyres) or the final period (Paasche).
+The two are often combined into what is known as the Fisher Price Index (FPI).\footnote{These quantities bound other measures of inflation based on the expenditure function under certain assumptions; see \cite{diewert1998index} and also \cite{diewertfox2022substitution} for a state-of-art review.} The FPI has been shown to accurately approximate the relative cost of living between two periods when the difference in prices is small.\footnote{The FPI captures the cost of living for a representative consumer with a quadratic utility or expenditure function, and provides a second-order approximation for any smooth utility or expenditure function under small price changes (see \citealt{diewert1976exact}).
+Price indices with this property are called superlative indices, with another prominent example being the Tornqvist index (see, e.g, \citealp{office_of_national_statistics_using_2020}).
+For both matched and hedonic indices, the Tornqvist indices we obtain are numerically very similar to the corresponding (matched or hedonic) Fisher indices. }